How To Install Herringbone Laminate Flooring: Step-By-Step Guide

 Center and Align the First Row

-I always start by finding the room’s centerline.
+Start by finding the room’s centerline.
 Measure the longest wall and mark its middle point.
 Then, I snap a chalk line down the floor to get a straight guide.

 Assembling and Locking the Planks Together